 British Columbia: Building relationships with Indigenous peoples

-As part of its work to create true and lasting reconciliation with Indigenous peoples, the government of British Columbia is committed to adopting and implementing the United Nations Declaration on the Rights of Indigenous Peoples (UN declaration), and the Truth and Reconciliation Commission of Canada’s Calls to Action (calls to action).
+As part of its work to create true and lasting reconciliation with Indigenous peoples in B.C., the provincial government has committed to implementing the United Nations Declaration on the Rights of Indigenous Peoples, and adopting the Truth and Reconciliation Commission of Canada’s Calls to Action.

-All provincial ministries have been tasked with moving forward on the calls to action and finding ways to implement the UN declaration by reviewing government’s policies, programs and legislation.
+In 2017, all provincial ministries were tasked with moving forward on the calls to action and finding ways to implement the UN Declaration by reviewing government’s policies, programs and legislation.
 Implementation of these commitments is being done in partnership with Indigenous peoples.

-The Government of British Columbia has introduced the Draft Principles that Guide the Province of British Columbia’s Relationship with Indigenous Peoples (principles) to help guide all public service employees as they continue to build relationships with Indigenous peoples based on respect and recognition of inherent rights.
+The Government of British Columbia’s Draft Principles that Guide the Province of British Columbia’s Relationship with Indigenous Peoples works alongside the legislation to are helping guide all public service employees as they continue to build relationships with Indigenous peoples based on respect and recognition of inherent rights.

 Choose a topic: